-We'll shortly begin construction work on a new wastewater pump station in Tarcoola Beach, City of Greater Geraldton.
-Work will also include the installation of 3 kilometres of pressure main and gravity sewer.
+Work on a new wastewater pump station in Tarcoola Beach, City of Greater Geraldton has recently commenced.
+This work will also include the installation of 3 kilometres of pressure main and gravity sewer.

 This work will allow the decommissioning of the current Seaview temporary pump station, and will help to resolve odour issues in the area.